PluribusDigital/cap_demo/v1/connect_setup.md

 2. Once you've set up Connect, you'll need to configure a Call Flow.
     - [Full Connect Flow Documentation](https://docs.aws.amazon.com/connect/latest/adminguide/connect-contact-flows.html)
 3. You can import our [After Hour flow via this json file](AfterHours_IncomingWEscalation.json)
+    - Right Click and Save As for the above file
+    - Create a new blank Call Flow
+    - Next to Save, press the drop down icon on the right side of the screen
+    - Choose Import Flow, and follow the prompts on screen
     - ![After Hours Call Flow in the Connect UI](CallFlow_10312021.png)
 4. After setting up the above After Hours call flow refer to the [Lambda Setup](lambda.md) for next steps!